-Our new book on the design of small fixed wing unmanned aircraft is out soon (see this post).
+Our new book on the design of small fixed wing unmanned aircraft is out (see this post).

 It is accompanied by a couple of software tools, which the reader may choose to include in their own design processes (under the conditions of the GNU General Public License).